• Skip to primary navigation

 Instructions

 Step 1: Dice the cucumber finely, into same-sized pieces.
-Place them in a large bowl, sprinkle salt and keep aside for 10 minutes.
+Place them in a large bowl, sprinkle salt, and keep aside for 10 minutes.

-Salted kheera pieces oozing out their juices.
+Salted cucumber pieces oozing out their juices.

-Step 2: While the salt is doing its work on the cucumber, make the tempering.
-Heat oil in a pan and when hot, add the lentils, mustard seeds, and asafoetida.
 Wait for the mustard to splutter and the lentils to turn brown.
-Take off from the flame and keep it aside.
+Take off from the heat and keep it aside.

 If you have the time, let it rest for 10 - 15 minutes to allow the flavors to mingle.